 The plastic is having a drawback against metal and glass, permeation and scalping is a problem.
 Many chemicals used to pack in HDPE and PP containers such as solvent, acid, lubes, oils, brake fluid, grease, flavors, fragrance, etc.

-Why we need fluorination, it is stable with HDPE?
+Why do we need fluorination, is it stable with HDPE?

 The HDPE drum barrier does not entirely support a few chemicals, and even we can’t go with metal and glass packaging.
 And therefore, we need a layer of fluorination required inside the drum to give surface modification.